THE BIG PICTURE

 We leverage multi-source data to build intelligent transport systems and understand human mobility at different spatio-temporal scales.

-We develop original solutions based on machine learning techniques, data fusion and data assimilation techniques to understand how people move inside a city and to implement smart solutions to improve the transport system.
+We develop original solutions based on artificial intelligence, data mining and data assimilation techniques to understand how people move within a city and to implement smart solutions to improve the transport system.
 We focus on the usage of large-scale data, such as call detail records, mobile network probe data, drone images, GPS data.

 OUR RESEARCH APPROACHES